-Deposit your final peer-reviewed manuscript in PMC yourself via the NIH Manuscript Submission System (NIHMS).
-You will need the grant number(s), grantee, author names, either a published version of the article or a copy of the final peer-reviewed manuscript, and any supporting figures, tables, charts, graphics, and supplementary data that were submitted to the publisher.
+You deposit your final peer-reviewed manuscript in PMC yourself via the NIH Manuscript Submission System (NIHMS).
+NIHMS has different ways to upload depending on who you are.
+Choose "My NCBI" unless you work for the NIH or you were funded by the HHMI.
+You will need the grant number(s), grantee, author names, the final peer-reviewed manuscript, and any supporting figures, tables, charts, graphics, and supplementary data that were submitted to the publisher.
 NIH will convert the files into standard PubMed format.
-You will need to reply to emails from NIH to verify accuracy of the submitted manuscript, illustrations, etc.
+You will need to reply to emails from the NIH to verify accuracy of the submitted manuscript, illustrations, etc.

 Some publishers start the submission process for you but you must complete it.
 They deposit your final peer-reviewed manuscript for you and determine the number of months after publication when the article may be made publicly available in PMC.
 You are required to finish the submission process in NIHMS.
-In this case authors will be notified by the publisher to log into the NIHMS to review and release copies of their work before the deposit is considered complete.
-This method usually involves a specified time delay before the manuscript is allowed to be made public in PMC.
-You will need to reply to emails from NIH to verify accuracy of the submitted manuscript, illustrations, etc.
+You will need to reply to emails from the NIH to verify accuracy of the submitted manuscript, illustrations, etc.

 Please note: The PMCID is not the same thing as the PMID number (PubMed ID number).
 The PMCID number appears on the article in both PubMed and PubMed Central.
+They are two different databases with unfortunately similar names.
 If you only have the PMID, you can find out the PMCID using the PMCID Converter.